 There is so much more, just for you.
 Do you want to break free if attacked?
 Feel confident?
 Learn how to throw someone with just one finger?
 The options are limitless.
 Each instructor, sensei, or master, has strengths and weaknesses, both mentally and physically but each one can turn to his/her martial art to find an answer.
 I am looking to learn Tai Chi now, a Chinese Martial Art, because of the awesome health benefits it offers.
 So, even those of us with years of experience often delve deeper in our journey.

-Yes, martial arts is many things- a way to keep physical fit, a confidence builder, a method to overcome stress, a self-defense.
+Yes, martial arts is many things- a way to keep physically fit, a confidence builder, a method to overcome stress, a self-defence.
 More than that though, martial arts is a lifestyle worth trying no matter how old you are.
 Who knows, when you are 50 you may look at yourself and the mirror and think, like me, “I have truly accomplished something.
 I’m a Ninja.”